 The dipped strawberries do not have to be refrigerated.
 They’re best served the same day as they’re made or within 24 hours.
 Store them in a cool place, but not the refrigerator.

 Please keep in mind that nutritional information is a rough estimate and can vary based on the products used.

 - 10 ounces chocolate I like Wilton Candy Melts

 - 16 ounces strawberries

 - Wash and dry strawberries.
 It's very important that they are completely dry.
-Melt chocolate and shortening in microwave at 30 second intervals.
-Stir after each 30 seconds.
-Be careful not to over heat.
+Melt chocolate and shortening in the microwave at 30-second intervals.
+Stir after every 30 seconds.
+Be careful not to overheat.

 - When chocolate is smooth, dip one strawberry at a time into chocolate.
 Place on a piece of waxed paper to dry.

-- Optional: Melt 2 oz white chocolate in a small, freezer zip top bag, snip corner and drizzle chocolate over strawberries on waxed paper.
+- Optional: Melt 2 oz white chocolate in a small, freezer zip-top bag, snip the corner and drizzle chocolate over strawberries on waxed paper.
 Add one or two contrasting colors of chocolate as decoration.